Main

 decltype

-can only type the variable.
-Its usage is very similar to typeof
+can only deduce the type of a variable.
+Its usage is very similar to typeof,

 decltype(expression) |